Should you use quick loans to repay debt in South Africa?

 Should I focus only on the monthly instalment?

-No. You should look at the full cost of credit, including interest, fees, repayment term, and the total amount repayable.
+No. You should look at the full cost of credit, including interest, fees, insurance where applicable, repayment term, debit order timing, and the total amount repayable.
 A lower instalment can still cost more overall if the term is longer or the fees are high.

 What if I already have several debts and can’t keep up?